PirateBox-Dev/arch_rpi_image_prepare/CHECKLIST.md

 * [ ] Connection to PirateBox' WiFi could be established
 * [ ] It is possible to post to the shoutbox
 * [ ] It is possible to upload files to the PirateBox
+* [ ] Is the uploaded file visible in the File listing
 * [ ] Enable Kareha Image and Discussion Board
-* [ ] Menu entry for the board is available in the Menu
 * [ ] It is possible to post to the board
 * [ ] Set some date and enable Fake-timeservice
 * [ ] Enable UPnP media server